jeffsamuels/clicky-game/README.md

 5. Unfortunately, I wasn't able to piece together what much of that code would be by looking at in class work with React.

+6. Once I can get this working, I'll try to deploy it to Heroku and add it to my portfolio.

 Thanks,
 Jeff